windytan/redsea/README.md

 [liquid-dsp]: https://github.com/jgaeddert/liquid-dsp/releases/tag/v1.3.2

-Build instructions for Windows are in [the wiki][Wiki: Windows build], for both Cygwin and building an .exe with MSYS2/MinGW.
+It's also possible to build redsea on Windows, either in Cygwin or by building an .exe with MSYS2/MinGW; Instructions are in [the wiki][Wiki: Windows build].

 [Wiki: Windows build]: (https://github.com/windytan/redsea/wiki/Installation#windows).